-Enhanced SEND Provision Class Complex Needs
+Enhanced SEND Provision Class Cognition and Learning Needs

-- There is one Enhanced SEND Provision (ESP) Class for children with complex needs (this is different to the Specialist Resource Base at Watton Infants) - Reception and Year 1 The Hive led by Mrs Baker and Mrs Stevenson - The Hive follow a highly differentiated curriculum to meet the specific needs of the children. - Children attend this class full time but may access some learning with other classes - Children within these classes will have an identified special educational need and have an IEP or EHCP in place.
+- There is one Enhanced SEND Provision (ESP) Class for Cognition and Learning Classes within our school (these are different to the Specialist Resource Bases at Watton Junior) - Years 3, 4, 5 and 6 Hawking Class Led by Mrs Archdale - Hawking Class follow a highly differentiated curriculum to meet the specific needs of the children. - Children attend this class full time but may access some learning with other classes - Children within these classes will have an identified special educational need and have an IEP or EHCP in place.
 Children meet specific entry/exit criteria.
-This class is not suitable for all children. - The progress of children within this class is carefully monitored by the teaching and leadership team, SENDCo, governors and local authority. - Places in the Enhanced SEND Provision Class are offered at the discretion of the headteacher and SENDCo.
+This class is not suitable for all children. - The progress of children within these classes is carefully monitored by the leadership team, SENDCo, governors and local authority. - Places in the Cognition and Learning Class are offered at the discretion of the headteacher and SENDCo.